MisterHW/BSICS-SVR/doc/readme_project_creation.md

 **Error Handlers**

 The four error handlers `HardFault_Handler`, `MemManage_Handler`, `BusFault_Handler` and `UsageFault_Handler` documented under [System Control Block (SCB)](https://developer.arm.com/documentation/dui0646/a/CIHFDJCA) will give some insight into the cause of a problem brought to light by correctly applied MPU settings under operation.
-One the one hand, status register flags describe the nature of the fault,
+On the one hand, status register flags describe the nature of the fault,

 ![](img/fault_register_table.png)